 So, what is a backlink?

 A backlink is a hyperlink on one website that enables the reader to navigate to another website.
-The above text “Google has directly stated” is an example of a link.

-- From websites relevant to your industry
+- Relevant to your industry

 - From high-quality websites

 For example, let’s say you’re a travel blogger.
 In that case, here are a few different scenarios where: